 After years spent outrunning her past, Cecília reexamines the case of a close family friend killed by a colleague and rival: her father.

-In sleek, arresting prose that has the suspense-filled edge of a true-crime thriller, Carol Bensimon's newest novel cements her status as one of the most dynamic voices in contemporary Brazilian literature.
-Diorama is her fourth book, the first since she won the Jabuti Award, Brazil's most prestigious honor for fiction, in 2018.
-Here, her narrative gifts are at their apex, fusing crime procedural, queer coming-of-age, and political drama.
-Bensimon constructs a moving model of memory, endangering our notions of what is or isn't still alive inside all of us.
+In sleek, arresting prose imbued with the suspense-filled edge of a true-crime thriller, Diorama cements Carol Bensimon's status as one of the most dynamic voices in contemporary Brazilian literature and demonstrates her narrative gifts at their apex.
+Fusing police procedural, coming-of-age story, and family drama, Diorama is a moving mystery about how we remember what's passed, endangering our notions of what is or isn't still alive inside all of us.

 About the Author